-The Company's investment objective is to generate capital growth and this remains unchanged despite the dividend policy introduced in July 2018.
+The Company's investment objective has always been to generate capital growth.
+This remains unchanged.
+A new dividend policy was introduced in July 2018.
 Dividends are now paid each quarter equivalent to 1% of the Company's NAV on the last business day of the preceding financial quarter, being the end of March, June, September and December.